kqdtran/ninjascraper/README.md

 At this point, you should have BeautifulSoup4 installed on your machine.
 TIME TO GET THE EXAMS.

 ## Usage: For CS Courses only
 Please scroll down and read the heading below if you are not here for CS's Exams.
-By 'CS', I mean Computer Science, not Cognitive Science or Chicano Studies...
+By **CS**, I mean Computer Science, not Cognitive Science or Chicano Studies...

 #### Python2